cclib/cclib.github.io/sphinx/data_notes.rst

 geovalues
 ---------

 These are the current values for the criteria used to determine whether a geometry has converged in the course of a geometry optimisation.
-It is a Numeric array of dimensions ``m x n``, where ``m`` is the number of geometry optimisation iterations and ``n`` the number of target criteria.
+It is an array of dimensions ``m x n``, where ``m`` is the number of geometry optimisation iterations and ``n`` the number of target criteria.

 Note that many programs print atomic coordinates before and after a geomtry optimization, which means that there will not necessarily be ``m`` elements in atomcoords_.